bgdnp/graphql-dynamic/readme.md

   author
 ])
 ```
-Partials can be nested in each other:
+Partials, like objects, can be nested in each other:
 ```js
 const getPosts = Query.getPosts().body([
   'title',